yjg30737/pyqt-transparent-centralwidget-window/README.md

 # pyqt-transparent-centralwidget-window
 PyQt window which can set the QMainWindow as main widget and make central widget of QMainWindow transparent.
 Simply put, frame with no image.

+This is a combination of <a href="https://github.com/yjg30737/pyqt-transparent-window.git">pyqt-transparent-window</a> and <a href="https://github.com/yjg30737/pyqt-custom-titlebar-window.git">pyqt-custom-titlebar-window</a>.

 ## Requirements
 PyQt5 >= 5.15